k8up-io/k8up/README.md

 The documentation is written in AsciiDoc and published with Antora to [k8up.io](https://k8up.io/).
 It's source is available in the `docs/` directory.

+Run `make docs-preview` to build the docs and preview changes.

 ## Contributing

 K8up is written using [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).